noblepayne/advent-of-code2018/README.md

 # advent-of-code2018.app

-FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+2018's Advent of Code in Clojurescript.
+Choose your day from the dropdown, input your input, and get solving!

 ## Development